Home Home

 You have to select the variety, you need to know a little about rootstocks and then there is the matter of pests, pruning and grafting.

 Choosing a variety depends on what sort of apples you like (and when you want to pick them).
 As you will see from our harvest schedule, different varieties ripen from as early as February to as late as June.
 If you want Granny Smiths in March, bad luck!
+And if you choose an early-maturing variety (such as Gala or Jonathan) you can cut up to four months off the period you have to spray.

 Most people in today's small backyards will prefer trees on dwarfing rootstock.
 Apple trees are quite complex systems.
 The rootstock, the foundation of the tree, is selected primarily for tree size but also for resistance to various problems (such as wooly aphid).
 The part which produces the apples, called the 'scion', is grafted onto the rootstock.
 If you look at an established apple tree you can usually spot the graft a few centimetres above the ground - a swelling or discontinuity in the trunk.